Raiffeisen-DGTL/checkita-data-quality/README.md

 **Checkita** is a data quality framework written is Scala 2.12 and uses Spark 2.4+ as a computation core.
 This framework is used to perform parallel and distributed quality checks on big data environments.
-Its functionality allows calculating various metrics over the large data sets and perform multiple checks to ensure quality of these datasets.
+Its functionality allows calculating various metrics over the large datasets and perform multiple checks to ensure quality of these datasets.

 For more information, please see the [Documentation](./docs/en/index.md) pages.